simonesestito/shops-queue-android/README.md

 This project uses **GitHub Actions**.

 Every time a new commit is pushed to this repository, a workflow is triggered.
-A new version of the app is compiled on GitHub servers, shrinked using Android R8, signed with the release certificate and, finally, pushed to the app's storage bucket to let everyone download it.
+A new version of the app is compiled on GitHub servers, shrank using Android R8, signed with the release certificate and, finally, pushed to the app's storage bucket to let everyone download it.

 The file which describes the workflow and the build process is [android.yaml](https://github.com/simonesestito/shops-queue-android/blob/master/.github/workflows/android.yml)